danimelatru/mini-genie/README.md

 Inspired by DeepMind's **Genie** (2024), the goal is to learn a latent action space and environment dynamics purely from unlabeled video data, effectively discovering concepts like "Harvesting" or "Zapping" without supervision.

-**Context:** Preparatory research project for an internship at ILLS (International Laboratory on Learning Systems).

 ## 🚀 The Pipeline

 The architecture follows a strict 3-stage pipeline designed to handle the complexity of small objects (apples) and mode collapse in action discovery.